-- First Degree – When a student completes the first degree, he or she is able to perform Reiki on a person to person, hands-on basis.
+- First Degree – When a student completes the first degree, they are able to perform Reiki on a person-to-person, hands-on basis.
 This is the foundation of Reiki and is required before proceeding to the next level.
-Many students will stop here and use it for self-care and perhaps on family members or friends.
-It can be practiced by anyone with an interest and needs no prior training.
-A first degree student will learn the basic protocols including the mandatory hand placements.
+Many students will stop here and use it for self-care and perhaps for family members or friends.
+It can be practiced by anyone with interest and needs no prior training.
+A first-degree student will learn the basic protocols, including the mandatory hand placements.
 The hand positions are not always consistent among practitioners who may have had different instructors, but generally there are commonalities among them, familiar to all Reiki practitioners.

-- Second Degree – The second degree attunement is received in order to acquire the ability to perform distant, non-touch healing.
-It is recommended that somewhere between three and six months pass before moving on to the second degree, but many instructors combine the first and second degrees during two consecutive days of classes.
+- Second Degree – The second degree attunement is received to acquire the ability to perform distant, non-touch healing.
+It is recommended that somewhere between three and six months pass before moving on to the second degree.
 The student learns how to replace the face-to-face connection with methods used for remote work using three symbols said to connect one’s self to a primordial consciousness and an endless source of healing energy.

 - Third Degree – This level of training is required in order to teach Reiki, to train and initiate others into all three degrees of proficiency.
-It is Reiki Master training, which denotes not so much an advanced skill, but a deeper commitment to the practice.
-It means that Reiki becomes more of a lifestyle than an occasional healing session and it denotes a dedication of a return to simplicity as well as trying to achieve balance within one’s own life.
+Reiki Master training denotes not so much an advanced skill, but a more profound commitment to the practice.
+It means that Reiki becomes more of a lifestyle than an occasional healing session and it denotes a dedication to a return to simplicity as well as trying to achieve balance within one’s life.

 The cost of receiving the attunements varies greatly.
-Initially, those who were trained by Takata and others charged $10,000 for master initiation and training.
-There are Reiki masters who charge much less now – in the hundreds rather than thousands of dollars, with the third degree usually about double the price of the first two.
-The most important thing is to find an instructor who you feel comfortable with and respect.
+Initially, those who Takata and others trained charged $10,000 for master initiation and training.
+There are Reiki Masters who charge much less now – in the hundreds rather than thousands of dollars, with the third degree usually about double the price of the first two.
+The most important thing is to find an instructor you feel comfortable with and respect.

 Many Reiki Masters or healing centers that confer degrees also offer training beyond the three degrees as well as retreats and conferences.
-They do not offer a higher degree, but merely more in-depth training (such as Reiki for specific pathologies) mentoring and business practice advice.
+They do not provide a higher degree, but merely more in-depth training (such as Reiki for specific pathologies), mentoring, and business practice advice.

 What Happens During a Reiki Session?